 A good sleeping pad can make a huge difference when it comes to getting comfortable.
 Sometimes it takes a little trial and error to find the one that is best for you, and I’ll be honest, they’re pretty pricey.
 My advice is to rent one from a place like MEC or REI and try it out for a weekend.
 If you like it, great!
 If you don’t, you can try again with another one.

-Low back pain?
+Worried about lower back pain?
 Place something under your knees

 If lower back pain is keeping you up, place a rolled up sweater, a pillow, or a stuffed dry sack under your knees.
 The slight bend in your knees can relieve pressure on your lower back and make you more comfortable.
-I have had lower back pain every since I injured it on an insane portage in 2017, so I do this at home with a pillow.
-I actually find I don’t get any lower back pain when I sleep on the ground though.
-So I guess it depends on the person.

 2. Use a camping pillow